-- Develop a management plan and person-centered goals to delay progression of prediabetes to diabetes, including plan for glycemic monitoring and pharmacologic management.^{xxii} - Refer patients at high risk for diabetes to National Diabetes Prevention Program (NDPP) or Special Diabetes Program for Indians (SDPI), considering low-cost options (tele video-based or technology assisted programs)^{xxiii} - For patients with obesity, consider referral to intensive multicomponent behavioral therapy for weight management per most recent guidelines. (e.g. USPSTF guidelines) - For patients with overweight or obesity not reaching weight loss goals, reevaluate therapies and intensify treatment with additional approaches (e.g., metabolic surgery, additional pharma agents and structured lifestyle management programs)^{xxiv} - Refer patients to community health workers as available through a patient's health clinic, plan, a local Community Care Hub, or Community Based Organization for care management items related to diabetes and diabetes prevention such as screening and health education, outreach, enrollment, and patient navigation.^{xxv} - For patients with diabetes: The diabetes care team should follow health system clinical pathways and/or protocols for treatment and management of diabetes that follow the most updated clinical guidelines (e.g. ADA Standards of Care, USPSTF guidelines).
+- Develop a management plan and person-centered goals to delay progression of prediabetes to diabetes, including plan for glycemic monitoring and pharmacologic management. - Refer patients at high risk for diabetes to National Diabetes Prevention Program (NDPP) or Special Diabetes Program for Indians (SDPI), considering low-cost options (tele video-based or technology assisted programs) - For patients with obesity, consider referral to intensive multicomponent behavioral therapy for weight management per most recent guidelines. (e.g. USPSTF guidelines) - Refer patients to community health workers as available through a patient's health clinic, plan, a local Community Care Hub, or Community Based Organization for care management items related to diabetes and diabetes prevention such as screening and health education, outreach, enrollment, and patient navigation. - For patients with diabetes: The diabetes care team should follow health system clinical pathways and/or protocols for treatment and management of diabetes that follow the most updated clinical guidelines (e.g. ADA 2023 Standards of Care, USPSTF guidelines).
 See Review of Evidence for links to clinical guidance.
-Key points are highlighted below:

-- Use health systems registry for patients with diabetes to track and address gaps in care. xxvi - Develop a plan for glycemic monitoring and pharmacologic management. - Complete a comprehensive psychosocial assessment using validated tools (e.g., PAID or Diabetes Distress Scale (DDS)) at diagnosis or initial visit, at least annually, or during a change in disease, treatment or life circumstances (see Table 2 in ADA Position Statement, or more updated clinical guidance for further options).^{xxvii} - Diabetes devices should be considered, such as blood glucose monitors (BGMs), continuous glucose monitors (CGMs), insulin pumps, or automated insulin delivery (AID) systems, as therapy tools to assist with the management of diabetes.
-Review Health Technology Clinical Committee criteria for diabetes devices, such as CGMs and BGMs, as available to guide decision-making.^{xxviii} - Educate the patient on diabetes self-management, medication management, healthy lifestyle options, and where to receive support and resources.
-Ensure education is culturally relevant and linguistically inclusive. ^{xxix} - Ensure the patient understands what hypoglycemia and hyperglycemia feel like and what to do if that occurs, including developing an emergency preparedness plan in conjunction with their support system. - Promote self-management of diabetes by the patient and their support system. - Use patient education strategies (e.g., teach back) and validated tools (e.g., PAID) to facilitate and confirm patient and support system understanding of diabetes education - Refer patient to: - Diabetes Self-Management Education and Support (DSMES) at diagnosis, annually and/or when not meeting treatment targets, when transitions in life and care occur, and when complicating factors develop.
-Follow DSMES Consensus Report recommendations or more updated guidance as available (Example algorithm for DSMES referral)^{xxx} - At diagnosis and as appropriate thereafter, refer to appropriate specialists (eye care professional, family planning, registered dietician nutritionist for medical nutrition therapy, dentist, podiatrist, mental health professional, audiology) (see ADA Table 4.4 or more updated clinical guidance). ^{xxxi} - Community health workers as available through a patient's health clinic, plan, a local Community Care Hub, or Community Based Organization for care management items related to diabetes such as screening and health education, outreach, enrollment, and patient navigation.^{xxxii} - Communicate diabetes management plan and any changes with external partners and the broader care team, including involved specialists, case managers or care coordinators, and community health workers, especially during the initial referral. - Dental Considerations: - For all people with newly diagnosed diabetes, ask about a prior diagnosis of periodontal disease.
-Ask all patients about signs and symptoms of periodontal disease (bleeding gums during brushing or eating, loose teeth, spacing or spreading of the teeth, oral malodor and/or abscesses in the gums or gingival suppuration.) $^{\rm xxxiii}$

-- Inform patients of increased risk of serious oral and systemic complications when periodontal disease is untreated, and that successful periodontal therapy may have a positive impact on their health. xxxiv - Identify when the patient was last seen by a dentist, and recommend regular dental visits as determined by the dentist for all patients with diabetes, including children and adolescents.^{xxxv}
+Key points are highlighted below: - Use health systems registry for patients with diabetes to track gaps in care. - o Develop a plan for glycemic monitoring and pharmacologic management. - Complete a comprehensive psychosocial assessment using validated tools (e.g., PAID or Diabetes Distress Scale (DDS)) at diagnosis or initial visit, at periodic intervals, or during a change in disease, treatment or life. circumstances (see Table 2 in ADA Position Statement, or more updated clinical guidance for further options)

+Educate the patient on diabetes self-management, medication management, healthy lifestyle options, and where to receive support and resources.
+Ensure education is culturally relevant and linguistically inclusive.

+- Ensure the patient understands what hypoglycemia and hyperglycemia feel like and what to do if that occurs, including developing an emergency preparedness plan in conjunction with their support system. - Promote self-management of diabetes by the patient and their support system. - Use patient education strategies (e.g., teach back) and validated tools (e.g., PAID) to facilitate and confirm patient and support system understanding of diabetes education

+Refer patient to:

+- Diabetes Self-Management Education and Support (DSMES) at diagnosis, annually and/or when not meeting treatment targets, when transitions in life and care occur, and when complicating factors develop.
+Follow DSMES Consensus Report recommendations or more updated guidance as available (Example algorithm for DSMES referral) - At diagnosis and as appropriate thereafter, refer to appropriate specialists (eye care professional, family planning, registered dietician nutritionist for medical nutrition therapy, dentist, podiatrist, mental health professional, audiology) (see ADA Table 4.4 or more updated clinical guidance). - Communicate diabetes management plan and any changes with external partners and the broader care team, including involved specialists, case managers or care coordinators, and community health workers, especially for initial referral. - Dental Considerations: - For all people with newly diagnosed diabetes, ask about a prior diagnosis of periodontal disease.
+Ask all patients about signs and symptoms of periodontal disease (bleeding gums during brushing or eating, loose teeth, spacing or spreading of the teeth, oral malodor and/or abscesses in the gums or gingival suppuration.) - Inform patients of increased risk of serious oral and systemic complications when periodontal disease is untreated, and that successful periodontal therapy may have a positive impact on their health. - Recommend regular dental visits as determined by the dentist for all patients with diabetes, including children and adolescents.